anumkhanit/anumkhanit/README.md

 Currently, I'm focused on:

 - Gaining new sights on IT Fundamentals at <a href="https://coursecareers.com">CourseCareers</a> & <a href="https://coursera.com">Coursera</a>
-- Enhancing my technical writing skills by exploring new documentation tools and reports.
-- Exploring emerging technologies and writing articles to educate and inform the community.

 ## Information Technology Projects